David M. Brickman

 Executive Vice President, Multifamily Business

-He has completed all doctoral coursework for his Ph.D. in economics and real estate at the Massachusetts Institute of Technology.
-He holds a master’s degree in public policy from Harvard University and a bachelor’s degree from the University of Pennsylvania and is a Professorial Lecturer in Finance at George Washington University and an Adjunct Professor of Finance at Johns Hopkins University.
+Brickman has completed all doctoral coursework for his Ph.D. in economics and real estate at the Massachusetts Institute of Technology.
+He holds a master's degree in public policy from Harvard University and a bachelor's degree from the University of Pennsylvania.
+He has held appointments as a professorial lecturer in finance at George Washington University and an adjunct professor of finance at Johns Hopkins University.

 Freddie Mac was established by Congress in 1970 to provide liquidity, stability and affordability to the nation’s residential mortgage markets.
 Freddie Mac supports communities across the nation by providing mortgage capital to lenders.
 Today Freddie Mac is making home possible for one in four home borrowers and is one of the largest sources of financing for multifamily housing.
 For more information please visit www.FreddieMac.com and Twitter @FreddieMac.